aka Miniature JWS

 ||||||||||||||||

-| g | requests rolling log file after reaching parameter specified line numbers.
+g | requests rolling log file after reaching parameter specified line numbers.
 Can't be made less than 1000, and no rolling used if not specified or parameter is 0.
 Since 1.102 | ||||||||||||||||

-| w | provides web app deployer class name, by default used rogatkin.web.WarRoller | ||||||||||||||||
+w | provides web app deployer class name, by default used rogatkin.web.WarRoller | ||||||||||||||||

-| j | JSP servlet class, org.gjt.jsp.JSPServlet is default; extra init parameters can be specified for JSP servlet; syntax of parameters is -class_name_perfix.param_name param_value; note that value can contain variables like %context% and %deploydir% substituted by actual values respectfully.
+j | JSP servlet class, org.gjt.jsp.JSPServlet is default; extra init parameters can be specified for JSP servlet; syntax of parameters is -class_name_perfix.param_name param_value; note that value can contain variables like %context% and %deploydir% substituted by actual values respectfully.
 Another substitution happens for %classloader% by a name of a servlet context attribute keeping an instance of a class loader used for a web application deployment (available from version 1.15).
 Version 1.22 and above introduced another variable %classpath% which substituted by class path used for loading servlet | ||||||||||||||||

-| nka | no keep alive (server uses keep-alive by default) | ||||||||||||||||
+nka | no keep alive (server uses keep-alive by default) | ||||||||||||||||

-| kat | keep alive timeout interval in seconds, default is 30 | ||||||||||||||||
+kat | keep alive timeout interval in seconds, default is 30 | ||||||||||||||||

-| mka | max number of a connection use in keep-alive | ||||||||||||||||
+mka | max number of a connection use in keep-alive | ||||||||||||||||

-| sh | HTTP only attribute for session cookie.
-Can improve sequrity.
-Session cookie doesn't carry this attribute by default.
+sh | HTTP only attribute for session cookie.
+Can improve a security.
+A session cookie doesn't carry this attribute by default.
 Since 1.90 | ||||||||||||||||

-| ss | Secure only attribute for session cookie.
-Can improve sequrity.
-Session cookie doesn't carry this attribute by default.
+ss | Secure only attribute for session cookie.
+Can improve a security.
+A session cookie doesn't carry this attribute by default.
 Since 1.99 | ||||||||||||||||

-| sp | persistence for sessions, TJWS is capable storing sessions data in a portable format and reload them between restarts or nodes of a cluster.
+sp | persistence for sessions, TJWS is capable storing sessions data in a portable format and reload them between restarts or nodes of a cluster.
 Do not use this option if sessions contain sensitive, not serializable, or bulky data | ||||||||||||||||

-| err | allows to use own or standard error print stream.
+err | allows to use own or standard error print stream.
 If there is no following parameter class name then used System.err as error print stream.
 If a parameter specified, then it's considered as a class name compatible for assignment to PrintStream.
 Such class will be instantiated and used for error redirection | ||||||||||||||||

-| out | allows to define own class which will handle log needs.
+out | allows to define own class which will handle log needs.
 This class has to be assignment compatible with PrintStream.
 An attempt of instantiation of the class with default constructor happens at TJWS startup, so the class has to be available in startup class path.
 This class will handle err stream too unless -err option is specified.
 TJWS includes class Acme.Utils$DummyPrintStream for disabling any log printing. (since 1.26) | ||||||||||||||||

-| d | Log file directory for default logging, System.getProperty("user.dir") is used by default (since 1.30) | ||||||||||||||||
+d | Log file directory for default logging, System.getProperty("user.dir") is used by default (since 1.30) | ||||||||||||||||

-| z | defines max number of created threads in a thread pool used for servicing requests.
-20 used when the parameter not defined.
-0 or negative - do not use thread pool | ||||||||||||||||
+z | defines a max number of created threads in the thread pool used for servicing requests.
+20 used when the parameter is not defined or invalid.
+0 allows to grow the pool endlessly, -1 means to create a thread for every request (it's useful for virtual threads (Java 21 or above is required), (since 1.120) | ||||||||||||||||

-| socketFactory | specifies class name of socket factory and used for setting
+socketFactory | specifies class name of socket factory and used for setting

 a secure connection. (deprecated since 1.30)